Lee20171010/symbol-window/README.md

 ### 2. Project Workspace Mode
 - **Global Search**: Search for symbols across the entire workspace.
 - **Multi-keyword Support**: Supports space-separated keywords (e.g., `user controller` matches `UserController`).
+- **Deep Search (Experimental)**: A powerful hybrid search mode that combines text scanning (Ripgrep) with symbol parsing (LSP) to find results in large projects where standard LSP searches might be truncated.
 - **Performance**: Optimized with debouncing and caching for large projects.
 - **Infinite Scroll**: Automatically loads more results as you scroll.